Asabeneh/30-Days-Of-Python/26_Day/26_python_web.md

 ## Exercises: Day 26

 1. You will build [this application](https://thirtydaysofpython-v1-final.herokuapp.com/).
-Only the text analyser part is left
+Only the text analyser part is left.

 🎉 CONGRATULATIONS ! 🎉